FAQ - Human Resources at Ohio State

 In order to be eligible for dependent tuition assistance, a faculty or staff member must hold an eligible appointment of at least 50% FTE on the first day of the academic term to which the benefit applies.
 An eligible appointment is a regular or term appointment of faculty, senior administrative and professional staff, administrative and professional staff, classified civil service staff, associated faculty, visiting faculty or clinical instructor house staff.

-The following individuals are eligible to participate in the program if they have been admitted to the university through the Admissions Office or Office of Distance Education and eLearning:
+The following individuals are eligible to participate in the Plan if they have been admitted to the university through either the admissions office (undergraduate, graduate and professional) or the Office of Distance Education and eLearning:

 - An eligible employee’s legal spouse